OpenMOOC/documentation/demostrator.rst

 This appliance has been tested in VMWare Player 5, VirtualBox 4.1, and with the correct settings modification can be executed in a libvirt environment.

+**VMWare note:**
+If you are using the VMWare virtualization environment, then you will see a popup alert when importing the machine.
+VMWare complaints about the appliance not following the OVF standars, just ignore the message and click on the retry button.

 Network details
 ---------------

-The default setted network is Bridge on eth0, you can change this to any where the virtual machine is accessible from your host.
+The default setted network is Bridge on eth0, you can change this to wherever the virtual machine is accessible from your host.

 The Appliance is configured by default to reconfigure all components affected